-The Board currently consists of six (6) members comprising:-

-Three (3) Executive Directors;

-Two (2) Independent Non-Executive Directors (including the Chairman); and
+As of the date of this Statement, the Board currently has five (5) members comprising of three (3) Executive Directors and two (2) Independent Non-Executive Directors (including the Chairman).

-One (1) Non-Independent Non-Executive Director.

-The Board composition complied with the AMLR of Bursa Securities which stipulates that at least two directors or one-third of the Board, whichever is higher, are independent directors.
+The Board composition complied with the AMLR of Bursa Securities which stipulates that at least two directors or onethird of the Board, whichever is higher, are independent directors.